shompoe/sn-orange/README.md

 7. Go over to releases in your repository and create a new release with the new version number.
 8. Check out the Standard Notes documentation on [publishing extensions](https://docs.standardnotes.org/extensions/publishing)

-Your json file should looke something like this:
+Your json file should look something like this:
-'''

 ---
 metatype: json
 ---